OPS-E2E-PPE/VBA-Docs/api/Word.ListLevel.NumberStyle.md

 keywords: vbawd10.chm160235524
 f1_keywords:
 - vbawd10.chm160235524
-ms.prod: word
 api_name:
 - Word.ListLevel.NumberStyle
 ms.assetid: 1118eb25-3b57-3a9b-6323-ba8233636f3b
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ListLevel.NumberStyle property (Word)

 Returns or sets the number style for the **ListLevel** object.
 Read/write **WdListNumberStyle**.

 ## Syntax

 _expression_. `NumberStyle`

 _expression_ Required.
 A variable that represents a '[ListLevel](Word.ListLevel.md)' object.

 ## Remarks

 Some of the **WdListNumberStyle** constants may not be available to you, depending on the language support (U.S. English, for example) that you've selected or installed.

 ## Example